grantmcdade/REST/Readme.md

 ## Notes
 + This project was created using Microsoft Visual Studio Community 2017 15.7.2
 + The test folder contains a [Post Man](https://www.getpostman.com/) collection export to test the API with.
++ This project is built and deployed to Azure using [VSTS](https://www.visualstudio.com/team-services/)